 I hope this is helpful, Mark.
 Thank you for sharing it with me and with my readers here.

-Susan, age 65, sent me this email, with permission to post it and respond here:
+Susan, age 65, sent me this email regarding intimacy after death of spouse, with permission to post it and respond here:

 Joan, I found your website while browsing and really enjoyed it.
 I was widowed 5 months ago, and a friend of mine lost his wife shortly before my husband’s death.
 We had known each other casually for 20 years.

 A social event brought us face to face about a month ago and we both have been smitten since that night.
 We are both young for our ages; both being 65, good physical condition and both exercise daily.
 I am experiencing a lot of guilt from wanting to see him after such a short span of time since my husband’s death.
 Although he has discussed me with his family and I with mine, I still have some guilt.
 I also, don’t hear the “approval” from other members of my family.

 However, at our ages, how long is considered appropriate?
 I am also experiencing whether or not this could become a moral issue with me.
 He is a wonderful man, who cared for his wife, who was ill for many years, as I did for my husband.